Dena Standley | March 03, 2023

 Let's consider an example.

 Example: Johnny and his family experienced financial hardship due to the COVID-19 pandemic, and he fell behind on his payments.
-In 2021, he finds out he is being sued by BCFS for one of his credit card debts.
-Johnny reaches out to BCFS by sending a Debt Lawsuit Settlement Letter to see if they will settle for 50% of the original amount.
-Since Bull City Financial Solutions bought the debt for pennies on the dollar, they agree to settle.
-Johnny is able to pay off the debt in a lump sum payment and save a significant amount of money.
+In 2021, he found out he was being sued by BCFS for one of his credit card debts.
+Johnny used SoloSuit to respond to the lawsuit, buying himself time to work out a settlement plan.
+Next, Johnny utilized SoloSettle to negotiate a debt settlement with BCFS.
+In his initial offer, Johnny asked if they would settle for 50% of the original amount.
+Since Bull City Financial Solutions bought the debt for pennies on the dollar, they agreed to settle for 60%.
+With SoloSettle's help, Johnny was able to pay off the debt in a lump sum payment and save a significant amount of money in the end.

 Ignoring Bull City Financial may result in BCFS entering your debt on your credit report (if they haven't already) and suing you to gain access to your bank account or garnish your wages.